brentspine/monkeytype-quote-queue/README.md

 <br><i>You might need to reload the page twice due to a init bug.
 This will only occur once</i>

 <i> You can turn off the extension at any time by using the respective dialog as <a href="https://github.com/brentspine/monkeytype-quote-queue/assets/55391576/98ecee87-cf95-4a96-93fd-50db753cb968" target="_blank">seen here</a></i>

+## Feature Requests <span id="feature-requests"></span>

+I love hearing your ideas!
+Thanks for using this extension.
+For new feature suggestions, please consider [opening an issue](https://github.com/brentspine/monkeytype-quote-queue/issues) here on GitHub.

+You can also reach out to me on Discord (@brentspine) or check out [my Linktree](https://linktr.ee/brentspine) for other ways to connect and discuss your feature suggestions.

+## Still have problems or questions? <span id="troubleshoot"></span>

+If you still have problems you can open an [issue](https://github.com/brentspine/monkeytype-quote-queue/issues) or [contact me](https://linktr.ee/brentspine).